Ramon Laguarta

 Ramon Laguarta (born 1963) is a Spanish businessman who is the chairman and chief executive officer of PepsiCo.
-He became CEO on 3 October 2018 after Indra Nooyi stepped down.
+He became CEO on 3 October 2018.
 He is the sixth CEO in the company's history and the first Spanish CEO of a large American multinational company.

 Education

 Laguarta graduated with bachelor's and master's degrees in business administration from ESADE Business School in Barcelona in 1985.
 In 1986 he received a master's degree in international management from the Thunderbird School of Global Management.